Azure/azureml-assets/assets/promptflow/models/qna-f1-score-eval/description.md

-The Q&A f1-score evaluation flow will evaluate the Q&A Retrieval Augmented Generation systems using f1-score based on the word counts in predicted answer and ground truth.
+The "QnA F1 Score Evaluation" is a model to evaluate the Q&A Retrieval Augmented Generation systems using f1 score based on the word counts in predicted answer and ground truth.

 ### Inference samples